 Which 7 English language structures are academic?

-This is the second of three lessons about Academic Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Academic Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce seven academic language structures

 – Refer the reader to additional and relevant short courses

 – Provide examples of each language structure to help guide the reader toward academic success